Christianity in Jordan: Hospitals

-The first hospital built in Jordan was the 'Evangelical Hospital' built in As-Salt by the Church Missionary Society.

-The Italian Hospital in Amman and in Kerak were started by a Catholic surgeon and is entrusted to the Comboni Missionary Sisters.
-The Catholic Church also runs a maternity hospital and a general hospital in Irbid in northern Jordan.
+The first hospital built in Jordan was the "Evangelical Hospital" built in As-Salt by the Church Missionary Society.
+The Italian Hospital in Amman and in Kerak were started by a Catholic surgeon and are entrusted to the Comboni Missionary Sisters.
+The Catholic Church runs a maternity hospital and a general hospital in Irbid.
 The Government Hospital in Ajloun was originally run by Baptists.

-The Annoor Sanatorium which treats tuberculosis and other lung diseases was founded by a Christian doctor.
-The Annoor Sanatorium is located outside of Mafraq in northern Jordan.

-Several Mission Clinics were also founded across Jordan.
+The Annoor Sanatorium in Mafraq, which treats tuberculosis and other lung diseases, was founded by a Christian doctor.
+Several mission clinics were founded across Jordan.